Jaycar-Electronics/Motherload-Datalogger/README.md

 #### Building a Cloud function

+Next up we're going to make a cloud function to add data to our spreadsheet, which is triggered by a url.

 Find "Cloud Functions" in the side menu, you can pin it to the top of the list to make it easier to find next time.

 ![cloud functions side menu](images/cloudFunctions.png)